RakeshY008/Lab04/readme.md

-## This is an assignment no. 2 in java
+## This is the work all assigned in java
 >>**_Mentor : Divyansh Bhardwaj_**